Privacy Notice for Students and Applicants

 - run student representative elections.

-Students' personal information may also be used in some circumstances after they have completed their study at the University, for instance, to promote further academic study options or to participate in graduate surveys.
-In addition, the University alumni may use current or former students' personal information to invite them to join the University alumni and provide them with information about activities and opportunities run by the University alumni.
+Students' personal information may also be used after they have completed their study at the University, for instance, to promote further academic study options or to participate in graduate surveys.
+In addition, the University Alumni Relations Office may use current or former students' personal information to invite them to join the University alumni and provide them with information about activities and opportunities, including giving and donation opportunities.

 The University may also use alumni personal information to invite former students to participate in the University's quality improvement processes, including Course and School reviews, or for other institutional research activities.

-The University alumni may also invite individuals who are not current or former students to join the University alumni.
+The Alumni Relations Office may also invite individuals who are not current or former students to join the University alumni.
 The University will handle those individuals' personal information in the same way it would handle student personal information under this privacy notice and the Privacy Management Plan.

 Disclosing student personal information